The Neural Coding Framework for Learning Generative Models: Discussion

 \section{Discussion}

 Generative models based on artificial neural networks (ANNs) have yielded promising tools for estimating and sampling from complicated probability data distributions \cite{kingma2013auto,goodfellow2014generative}.
 By re-considering how these models might operate and learn, drawing inspiration from one promising neuro-mechanistic account of how the brain interacts and adapts to its environment, i.e., predictive processing \cite{clark2015surfing}, we have shown that learning a viable generative model is possible.
-Specifically, we propose the neural generative coding (NGC) computational framework for learning neural probabilistic models of data, implementing one concrete instantiation of NGC which we called the generative neural coding network (GNCN).
-Surprisingly, the GNCN is not only competitive with several powerful, modern-day backprop-based models on the task of estimating the marginal distribution of the data but it can generalize beyond the task it was trained to do.
-Specifically, we investigated the performance of the GNCN on downstream tasks such as pattern completion and pattern categorization and discovered that our unsupervised model outperformed all of the examined backprop-based baselines and was even competitive with an ANN that was directly trained to specialize for classification.
+Specifically, we propose the neural generative coding (NGC) computational framework for learning neural probabilistic models of data, implementing several concrete instantiations of NGC which we called generative neural coding networks (GNCNs).
+In our experiments, we observe that the GNCNs are not only competitive with several powerful, modern-day backprop-based models on the task of estimating the marginal distribution of the data but they can generalize beyond the task they were originally trained to do.
+Specifically, we investigated the performance of all of the models on downstream tasks such as pattern completion and pattern categorization and discovered that the unsupervised NGC models outperformed all of the examined backprop-based baselines and were even competitive with an ANN that was directly trained to specialize for classification.
 As a result, for systems as complex as probabilistic generative models, we have demonstrated that crafting a more fundamentally brain-inspired approach to information processing and credit assignment can yield artificial neural systems that extract rich representations of input data in an unsupervised fashion.
-Our results demonstrate, on four datasets, that even though extra computation is needed to process each input for a fixed (yet small) stimulus presentation time, the GNCN converges far sooner than comparable backprop-based ones, generalizing well earlier.
+Our results demonstrate, on four datasets, that even though extra computation is needed to process each input for a fixed (yet small) stimulus presentation time, the NGC models converge far sooner than comparable backprop-based ones, generalizing well earlier.